- How do I locate my baptismal or sacramental records?

 Generally, no. Several parishes have had their books repaired by a book binder, but we’ve found it usually does more harm than good.
 When the binding is resewn it becomes very hard to read or annotate the information in the crease of the book.
 Instead the best thing you can do is take very good care of the books so you don’t have to make repairs.
 This includes:

 Store the books horizontal.
 Our webpage: https://www.archmil.org/offices/archives.htm has a photo of our sacramental storage book area.
-It is difficult to tell from the photo, but we store the books we use frequently only 2-3 books high, and those books that we access infrequently higher.
+It is difficult to tell from the photo, but we store the books we use frequently only 2-3 books high.
+Only those books that we access infrequently, such as death registers, are stored higher.
 Storing horizontal rather than the traditional vertical puts less stress on the bindings, which is usually the part of the book that deteriorates first.

 Access the books only when you need to.
 Records that are open to genealogists (pre-1920) are on microfilm at the Archdiocesan Archives so direct people to our website: https://www.archmil.org/offices/archives/GenealogicalResourcesandInform1.htm.
 Keep an accurate index of the book outside of the book so when a certificate needs to be made you know exactly which page you need to turn to and you avoid continuously flipping through the pages.
 Books older than 100 years can be transferred to the archives.